 But this affair having turned my thoughts to marriage, I look'd round me and made overtures of acquaintance in other places; but soon found that, the business of a printer being generally thought a poor one, I was not to expect money with a wife, unless with such a one as I should not otherwise think agreeable.
-A friendly correspondence as neighbours and old acquaintances had continued between me and Mrs. Read's family, who all had a regard for me from the time of my first lodging in their house.
+In the mean time, that hard-to-be-governed passion of youth hurried me frequently into intrigues with low women that fell in my way, which were attended with some expense and great inconvenience, besides a continual risque to my health by a distemper which of all things I dreaded, though by great good luck I escaped it.
+A friendly correspondence as neighbors and old acquaintances had continued between me and Mrs. Read's family, who all had a regard for me from the time of my first lodging in their house.
 I was often invited there and consulted in their affairs, wherein I sometimes was of service.
-I piti'd poor Miss Read's unfortunate situation, who was generally dejected, seldom chearful, and avoided company.
+I piti'd poor Miss Read's unfortunate situation, who was generally dejected, seldom cheerful, and avoided company.
 I considered my giddiness and inconstancy when in London as in a great degree the cause of her unhappiness, tho' the mother was good enough to think the fault more her own than mine, as she had prevented our marrying before I went thither, and persuaded the other match in my absence.
 Our mutual affection was revived, but there were now great objections to our union.
 The match was indeed looked upon as invalid, a preceding wife being said to be living in England; but this could not easily be prov'd, because of the distance; and, tho' there was a report of his death, it was not certain.
 Then, tho' it should be true, he had left many debts, which his successor might be call'd upon to pay.
 We ventured, however, over all these difficulties, and I took her to wife, September 1st, 1730.
-None of the inconveniences happened that we had apprehended; she proved a good and faithful helpmate, [62] assisted me much by attending the shop; we throve together, and have ever mutually endeavour'd to make each other happy.
+None of the inconveniences happened that we had apprehended; she proved a good and faithful helpmate, assisted me much by attending the shop; we throve together, and have ever mutually endeavored to make each other happy.
 Thus I corrected that great erratum as well as I could.